Code talker: Mohawk

 Mohawk language code talkers were used during World War II by the United States Army in the Pacific theater.
-Levi Oakes, a Mohawk code talker born in Canada, was deployed to protect messages being sent by Allied Forces using Kanien'kéha, a Mohawk sub-set language.
+Levi Oakes, a Mohawk code talker born in Canada, was deployed to protect messages sent by Allied Forces using Kanien'kéha, a Mohawk sub-set language.
 Oakes died in May 2019; he was the last of the Mohawk code talkers.

 Muscogee (Seminole and Creek)

-The Muscogee language was used as type two code (informal) during World War II by enlisted Seminole and Creek people in the US Army.
+The Muscogee language was used as a type two code (informal) during World War II by enlisted Seminole and Creek people in the US Army.
 Tony Palmer, Leslie Richard, Edmund Harjo, and Thomas MacIntosh from the Seminole Nation of Oklahoma and Muscogee (Creek) Nation were recognized under the Code Talkers Recognition Act of 2008.
 The last survivor of these code talkers, Edmond Harjo of the Seminole Nation of Oklahoma, died on March 31, 2014, at the age of 96.
 His biography was recounted at the Congressional Gold Medal ceremony honoring Harjo and other code talkers at the US Capitol on November 20, 2013.